leonardehrenfried/jspc-maven-plugin/README.md

 ## Use another JSP compiler

 By default this plugin use org.apache.jasper.compiler.JDTCompiler (see compilerClass goal option).
-But if the number of threads is over 2, this compiler has too much synchronization overheas and hence is not very performant.
+But if the number of threads is over 2, this compiler has too much synchronization overhead and hence is not very performant.

 To improve this is possible to user another compilerClass `org.apache.jasper.compiler.ParallelJDTCompiler`, which reduces synchronization.